-A. The DAF Data
+5.1 The DAF Data

 The primary data was obtained from the Chronicle of Philanthropy, which provided a list of over 80 DAF sponsors from 2009 to 2014.
 This data lists the number of DAF funds under management, annual contribution to DAFs, grants from DAFs, and total year-end balance in all accounts.
-For each DAF provider, the data is in aggregate and is drawn directly from each organization's 990 forms.26
+For each DAF provider, the data is in aggregate and is drawn directly from each organization's 990 forms.

 The National Philanthropic Trust conveniently has the very same data, and has published the aggregates for years 2007-2015.
 There are also publicly available reports from Fidelity Charitable through their giving reports and donor/investor guides.
 They also publish the results of periodic surveys of their account holders, both in Fidelity Investments and Fidelity Charitable, which have been very informative.

-Some of our analysis will be concerned with a precise value for contributions of noncash assets.
-Unfortunately, community foundations collect contributions for DAFs and for the community foundation directly, and do not treat gifts of noncash assets consistently across community foundations.
-For this reason, much of the analysis focuses on a subset of DAFonly organizations, such as Fidelity Charitable, Vanguard Charitable, and the like.
-This was augmented to include information from the 2015 IRS Form 990 filings of each organization.
-Of the 15 such organizations, sound financial statements were verified for 14 of them from 2008 to 2015.27 While this represents a large reduction in the number of organizations, going from 85 to 14, these 14 organizations nonetheless represent nearly 60% of the total value of all organizations provided in the Chronicle of Philanthropy data.
+Some of our analysis will be concerned with a precise value for contributions of non-cash assets.
+Unfortunately, community foundations collect contributions for DAFs and for the community foundation directly, and do not treat gifts of non-cash assets consistently across community foundations.
+For this reason, much of the analysis focuses on a subset of DAF-only organizations, such as Fidelity Charitable, Vanguard Charitable, and the like.
+This was augmented to include information from the 2015 IRS form 990 filings of each organization.
+Of the 15 such organizations, sound financial statements were verified for 13 of them from 2008-2015.
+The means of relevant variables are reported in Table 3.
+While this represents a large reduction in the number of organizations, going from 85 to 13, these 13 organizations nonetheless represent nearly 60% of the total value of all organizations provided in the Chronicle of Philanthropy data.

 A further source of information is the US Treasury's annual tables that summarize the tax returns of citizens.
-Line items are aggregated across returns and reported by category of adjusted gross income, as well as total income.
-This information is very helpful in constructing our much needed counterfactual-What do people do generally, without the benefits of DAFs?
+Line items are aggregated across returns and reported by category of Adjusted Gross Income, as well as total income.
+This information is very helpful in constructing our much needed counter-factual-what do people do generally, without the benefits of DAFs?